CivicActions/ssp-toolkit/docs/ssp.md

 ##### Drupal

-Drupal supports the requirement for password based authentication complexity.
+Drupal supports the requirement for password-based authentication complexity.
 New users of Drupal are required to specify their password authentication as soon as they log in to the website for the first.
 The website requires all submitted passwords to comply with validation rules, as described above in IA-5(c).
-Changing password lifetime, length, reuse or strength requirements requires a code setting change that therefore needs to be planned and approved by CivicActions' Change Control Board before being implemented.
+Changing password lifetime, length, reuse or strength requirements requires a code setting change that therefore needs to be planned and approved by CivicActions Change Control Board before being implemented.

 #### b